Due December 12, 2022

-By Monday, December 13, students should post a close reading analysis essay at the course site of an important document from the Civil War or Reconstruction era.that covers about 4-6 pages and includes Chicago-style footnotes and a handful of properly captioned and credited images.
+By Monday, December 12, by 5pm, students should post (private) a close reading analysis essay at the course site of an important document from the Civil War or Reconstruction era.that covers about 4-6 pages and includes Chicago-style footnotes and a handful of properly captioned and credited images.
 Students must also embed inside their post a companion short video featuring about 1-2 minutes of a multi-media reading of their assigned text (using their own voice-over with companion images and music).

 - List of possible documents (updated occasionally)

 - Prof. Pinsker will register everyone in the class at the course WordPress site and will provide in-class tutorials on using the platform.
-Here are Handout –Blog Posting, however.
+Here are additional instructions with screenshots as well as Handout –117 Blog Posting Instructions.
 Always remember to set your publication status as PRIVATE.

 - Historical close readings focus on analyzing text, context and subtext.
 See this reading handout from the Methods Center for further guidance.
 But also just remember that the same advice about crafting a thesis statement and taking care with formatting your footnotes that you received when writing your earlier essays still applies.